thinkofher/diceware/README.md

     $ diceware
     QuackLassoMatadorAppealingMobilize

-If you want to have more or less words in your password, just pass number of words as the first argument.
+If you want to have more or less words in your password, just pass number of words to `-words` flag.

-    $ diceware 8
+    $ diceware -words 8
     ClericalCrankUnmanagedUnthawedEndnoteGigglingUncouthNativity

+You can generate more than one password with `-passwords` flag.

+    $ diceware -words 8 -passwords 3
+    RescuerStatisticLungHelperGarlicBruteClothesOutdoors
+    CranberryExpansionHuddlingStopperPrecinctExtraditeAnimatingCarless
+    XeroxIguanaBaffleRockstarBossMumpsUnfailingRecognize

+You can use `-w` and `-p` shorthands for `-words` and `-passwords` flags and `-help` flag to output above information in more simpler way.

 That's all folks!
 Thank you for your attention.